• Skip to primary navigation

 • cake flour is higher in starch and lower in protein, and it's a very fine, soft flour, that would add a lighter, cakey texture to cookies

-• bread flour is lower in starch but higher in protein, and has a great capacity for absorbing water that is prone to gluten development .
+• bread flour is lower in starch but higher in protein, and has a great capacity for absorbing water that is prone to gluten development.
 By combining the two flours, you can see how they each bring different properties that all-purpose can't.

-Most of us tend to store all-purpose flour in our pantries, so use that, but know that you can also try 50/50 mix of bread and cake flour and compare the results, or try alternative flourss.
+Most of us tend to store all-purpose flour in our pantries, so use that, but know that you can also try 50/50 mix of bread and cake flour and compare the results, or try alternative flours.
 I used all-purpose to develop my big fat chewy chocolate chip cookies, but I also tested spelt flour for spelt chocolate chip cookies, or even rye.
 Depending on the flour you use, you may have to add more to avoid spreading.

 Chilling the dough